-The Iguazio Data Science Platform ("the platform") provides enterprises with the flexibility to run applications on-premises ("on-prem") or in an edge or hybrid cloud architecture.
+The MLOps Platform ("the platform") provides enterprises with the flexibility to run applications on-premises ("on-prem") or in an edge or hybrid cloud architecture.
 The platform was built from the ground up to maximize CPU utilization and leverage the benefits of non-volatile memory, 100 GbE remote direct memory access (RDMA), flash memory, and dense storage.
 This design enables the platform to achieve extreme performance while maintaining data consistency, at the lowest cost.

 The platform is available in two configurations, which differ in a variety of aspects, including the performance capacity, footprint, storage size, and scale capabilities:

 - Development Kit

 A single data-node and single application-node cluster implementation.
 This configuration is designed mainly for evaluation trials and doesn't include high availability (HA) or performance testing.NoteYou can deploy a Proof of Concept (POC) on the development kit configuration.
 Be aware that the POC cannot be used as development environment or for a production environment.